pcktdmp/elastic-workshop/README.md

 # elastic-workshop
-A repository that can be used for Elastic Cloud workshops
+A repository that can be used for Elastic Cloud workshops.

 # Required knowledge